Beat-k/BEA/README.md

 ## The Console Role

 The BEA Aura Console is the **background GPU compute node** of the BEA platform.
 Headless.
 No display output.
 No desktop overhead.
 The host device is the foreground.
 The Console is the back-end crew.
-The Coral Single Edge TPU is the bridge between them.
+The Coral Dual Edge TPU is the bridge between them.

 ```
-HOST DEVICE  →  CORAL SINGLE EDGE TPU BRIDGE  →  CONSOLE GPU
+HOST DEVICE  →  CORAL DUAL EDGE TPU BRIDGE  →  CONSOLE GPU
 (front-end)         (~2W · always-on)             (back-end)
 foreground            intelligence                  compute

-Front-end GPU + Coral Single Edge TPU bridge + Back-end GPU
+Front-end GPU + Coral Dual Edge TPU bridge + Back-end GPU
 = Full 4D intelligence stack
 At consumer power levels · on owned hardware
 No cloud · no workarounds · clean water flow
 ```

-The Coral Single Edge TPU is why the Console can be headless and still intelligent.
+The Coral Dual Edge TPU is why the Console can be headless and still intelligent.
 It watches continuously at ~2W constant — classifying signals, running EMBER, verifying Heritage certs — while the GPU waits.
-The GPU fires only when the Coral decides something needs more than 4 TOPS.
+The GPU fires only when the Coral decides something needs more than 8 TOPS.
 The secretary calls the executive.
 The executive does not idle.

 ---

 ## Hardware Tiers

-All three tiers run the full BEA_Aura_CSE_OS software stack.
+All three tiers run the full BEA_Aura_CDE_OS software stack.
 All three have NAS capabilities via BEA_NAS.
 The difference is compute headroom and income ceiling.

 | | **DDR4** | **DDR5** | **Datacenter** |
 |---|---|---|---|